 The Role of Conferences on the Pathway to Academic Impact: Evidence from a Natural Experiment

-We provide evidence for the effectiveness of conferences in promoting academic impact, by exploiting the cancellation -- due to 'Hurricane Isaac' -- of the 2012 American Political Science Association Annual Meeting.
-We assembled a new dataset of approximately 31,000 articles and quantified conference effects using difference-in-differences regressions.
-Within one year of being presented at the conference, articles receive an additional 15 downloads.
-This advantage is permanent, and accrues particularly to authors in their early careers or outside the Top 10 institutions.
-Moreover, within two years, articles' likelihood of receiving at least one citation increases by close to five percentage points.
+We provide evidence for the effectiveness of conferences in promoting academic impact, by exploiting the cancellation - due to "Hurricane Isaac" - of the 2012 American Political Science Association Annual Meeting.
+We assembled a dataset of 29,000 articles and quantified conference effects, using difference-in-differences regressions.
+Within four years of being presented at the conference, an article's likelihood of becoming cited increases by five percentage points.
+We decompose the effects by authorship and provide an account of the underlying mechanisms.
+Our findings point to the role of short term face-to-face interactions in the formation and dissemination of scientific knowledge.

 Keywords: effects of conferences, diffusion of scientific knowledge